 Louisiana – Bayou Rum Distillery

 The Bayou Rum Distillery is the largest privately-owned rum distillery in America.
-Rum lovers can take a guided factory tour to learn how it’s made and receive free samples.
+Rum lovers can take a guided factory tour to learn how it’s made.
+You’ll learn about fermentation, distillation, and aging process.

 Maine – Libby Hill Trails